EarthyScience/SINDBAD/dev/.documenter/pages/code/sindbad.md

   - `gppDiffRadiation_none`: sets the cloudiness scalar [radiation diffusion] for gpp_potential to one

-- `gppDirRadiation`: Effect of direct radiation
+- `gppDirRadiation`: Quantifies the effect of direct radiation on GPP: 1 indicates no direct radiation effect, while 0 indicates complete effect.
   - `gppDirRadiation_Maekelae2008`: light saturation scalar [light effect] on gpp_potential based on Maekelae2008

   - `gppDirRadiation_none`: sets the light saturation scalar [light effect] on gpp_potential to one